Troubleshooting IIS profiling

-When you click Start Profiling for an ASP.NET web application (IIS), profiling may not start, and a "Cannot start IIS" error may be displayed.
-This can indicate that:
+When you click Start Profiling for an ASP.NET web application (IIS), profiling might not start, and a "Cannot start IIS" error might be displayed.
+This has several possible causes.

 The logged-in user has insufficient account permissions to run the web application